explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 Example usage:
 ```
 await EXP.pageLoad();
-EXP.setupThree(60, 15, document.getElementById("mycoolcanvas"))
+EXP.setupThree(document.getElementById("mycoolcanvas"))
 // more explanaria code...

 ```

 ## Recording with Explanaria

 Explanaria will record the output of the canvas whenever `?record=true` is present in the URL.
-If `EXP.setupThree(fps, seconds)` will record `fps * seconds` frames.
-If you want to record for longer, change the `seconds` number in the `EXP.setupThree()` call.
+In that case, loading a page with `?record=true` will prompt the user for how long to record for and how many frames per second to record in, then record many images one by one.
+Then, these images can be downloaded from the browser to be assembled into a high-quality video.

+Explanaria will record a frame that is the size of the current window.
+To record video at a specific resolution such as 1920x1080, instead of laboriously resizing your window, we recommend using your browser's developer tools, such as Firefox's [Responsive Design Mode](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode) or Chrome's [Device Mode](https://developers.google.com/web/tools/chrome-devtools/device-mode/), which allow one to type in "1920x1080" directly.

-Note that recording will only capture the 3D content rendered to the <canvas> element - any DOM, such as buttons, sliders, or text boxes, will not be included.
-This is a limitation of CCapture.
+Note that recording will only capture the 3D content rendered to the <canvas> element.
+This means any overlaid DOM elements, such as buttons, sliders, or text boxes, will not be included.
+This is a limitation of the recording library, CCapture.

-You may also wish to increase the resolution or `numItems` of any Domains while recording, since you are no longer constrained by a 60fps refresh rate.
+You may also wish to increase the resolution or `numItems` of any Domains while recording, since you are no longer constrained by aiming for 60fps.
 To do so, you may wish to use a ternary operator to dynamically switch between a low resolution and a high resolution if recording, such as `three.IS_RECORDING ?
 20 : 200`.
 For example, you could define an object like this: `var myArea = new EXP.Area({bounds: [[-5,5]], numItems: three.IS_RECORDING ?
 20 : 200});`.

-Explanaria will record a frame that is the size of the current window.
-To record video at a specific resolution such as 1920x1080, instead of laboriously resizing your window, we recommend using your browser's developer tools, such as Firefox's [Responsive Design Mode](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode) or Chrome's [Device Mode](https://developers.google.com/web/tools/chrome-devtools/device-mode/), which allow one to type in "1920x1080" directly.

 # Presentations
 If you want to synchronize text-based slides to your animations, use an EXP.Director, such as EXP.NonDecreasingDirector() or EXP.UndoCapableDirector().